Morning, Tuesday, 5th November 2019

 Delegates will discuss the key priorities for meeting the UK’s AI skills demand including retaining AI graduates, developing a diverse workforce, and upskilling and reskilling the existing workforce.

 It follows the skills and talent package announced by the Government in February to support the growth of a world-leading AI sector in the UK - which includes plans for new industry-funded AI Masters, and 16 dedicated UK Research and Innovation AI Centre’s for Doctoral Training at universities.

 The UK’s positioning in the global AI sector will also be assessed - including discussion around competitiveness, international collaboration and its place as a world leader.

-Following the publication of AI Readiness Index 2019 - which ranked the UK second globally - delegates will discuss the national data infrastructure that is required to enable widespread adoption of AI - such as ‘Data Trusts’, 5G and fibre broadband infrastructure and high performance computing and what more is needed to support the development and growth of AI across the UK.
+Following the publication of the White Paper on Regulation for the Fourth Industrial Revolution - which set out plans to create a regulatory system that will support innovation while protecting citizens and the environment - and the AI Readiness Index 2019 - which ranked the UK second globally - delegates will discuss what more is needed to support the development and growth of AI across the UK.
+This includes considerations around the national data infrastructure that is required to enable widespread adoption of AI - such as ‘Data Trusts’, 5G and fibre broadband infrastructure and high performance computing.

 Sessions will also provide an opportunity to consider innovative applications of AI technology - across areas such as healthcare and finance.